cnburnett/hookhoodie-jekyll/about.md

 permalink: /about/
 ---

-OurObit.org is a privately run public site to host obituaries.
+OurObit.org is a privately run obituaries site.